Risborough Rangers F.C.: Structure

-The club is an FA Charter Standard Community Club, running two senior men's teams; First and Reserves, plus two youth teams at under 18 level.
+The club is an FA Charter Standard Community Club, running a men's senior team as well as an U18s, plus youth teams at under 16 level.
 There is also a large thriving Junior Section fielding teams from under sevens up to sixteens for boys and girls.
 There are also two Pan Disability teams and a Walking Football Section for women and men aged over 50.
-After finishing under sixteen football, players are then invited to play under the wing of the Senior Section at under 18 level and from there the best players are encouraged to play in the Reserve Team who compete in the Spartan South Midlands Football League Division Two, and hopefully progress into the First Team.
+After finishing under sixteen football, players are then invited to play under the wing of the Senior Section for the Allied Counties U18s, which is a natural stepping stone to progress to the First Team.